Finding Beauty

 Given his environmental passion and the emerging threat of a dam on the pristine Franklin River in Tasmania, Roger moved to Canberra in 1982 to work as a lobbyist for the Australian Conservation Foundation.
 He played a key role in the Franklin River campaign until the successful High Court decision in 1983 blocked the dam.
 Roger later wrote about the campaign in Battle for the Franklin (Fontana, 1984).

 From 1984, Roger returned to journalism.
 He worked as a staff journalist for The Canberra Times, covering health, science, and the environment.
-Later, he worked as a journalist for the ANU University Publications, mainly in science.
+Later, he worked as a journalist for ANU University Publications, mainly in science.

-In 2025 Roger’s family established the inaugural Finding Beauty Poetry Prize in his memory to support emerging poets across the ACT region.
+In 2025, Roger’s family established the inaugural Finding Beauty Poetry Prize in his memory to support emerging poets across the ACT region.

 Images courtesy of Monika Binder